-Pangiallo romano — authentic souvenir of Roma€10-€25
+Pangiallo Romano - authentic souvenir of Rome€10-€25

-Pangiallo romano in Roma
+Pangiallo Romano in Rome

 Editorially verifiedgastronomia